torinkwok/Cocoa-Doc-Translation/a3_Document-Based App Programming Guide for Mac.docset/a2_Designing a Document-Based App.md

 # Designing a Document-Based App

 Documents are containers for user data that can be stored in files locally and in iCloud.
 In a document-based design, the app enables users to create and manage documents containing their data.
 One app typically handles multiple documents, each in its own window, and often displays more than one document at a time.
 For example, a word processor provides commands to create new documents, it presents an editing environment in which the user enters text and embeds graphics into the document, it saves the document data to disk or iCloud, and it provides other document-related commands, such as printing and version management.
-In Cocoa, the document-based app design is enabled by a subsystem called the document architecture, which is part of of the AppKit framework.
+In Cocoa, the document-based app design is enabled by a subsystem called the **document architecture**, which is part of of the AppKit framework.

 # 设计Document-Based应用